2019 Washington Archive

 • Provide defense attorneys during the legal process.

-• Strengthen laws that protect against source of income (SOI) discrimination.
+• Strengthen laws that protect against source-of-income (SOI) discrimination.

 • Seal eviction records and prevent them from being used in the rental application process.

 Our goal in releasing these maps and reports is to follow in the footsteps of other collective and scholarly researchers and reveal previously unknown patterns of eviction while inspiring more research and discussion on the links of neighborhood change and housing precarity in the United States.
-We are currently examining other cities and states and will release those reports as they become available.
-So, please visit us again and follow our progress on twitter.

-Data and Methods
+Data & Methods

-This map uses data on eviction filings (WA) collected by The Evictions Study.
-Eviction filings in Washington State were downloaded from the respective County Court Clerk's online portals covering a majority of the years 2004 to 2017.
-We then used Optical Character Recognition (OCR) software to scrape addresses and other information from PDF and TIF versions of court records and geolocated them using ESRI and SmartyStreets.
-For each year, we were able to pull geolocate about 85% of all files except for several missing years in King County.
-Eviction data for counties where less than 60% of all eviction cases have been geocoded are not included in this display and are not displayed.
+The map used data on eviction filings in Washington State collected by The Evictions Study.
+Filings were downloaded from the respective County Court Clerk's online portals covering a majority of the years 2004 to 2017.
+Optical Character Recognition (OCR) software was used to scrape addresses and other information from PDF and TIF versions of court records, which were then geolocated using ESRI and SmartyStreets.
+For each year, about 85% of all files were geolocated except for several missing years in King County.
+Counties where less than 60% of all eviction cases were geocoded were not included in the display.

 Acknowledgments